monktastic/blog/pages/dream/overview.md

 *much* longer process.

-There are various methods to become aware of the deep cognitive activity that keep your dream stable, and even to interrupt those processes.
+There are various methods to become aware of the deep cognitive activity that keeps your dream stable, and even to interrupt those processes.
 A suite of defense mechanisms -- manifesting largely in the form of incredulity -- protects you from accidentally stumbling upon them before you are ready.

-A good test of readiness is to inspect how closely you still identify with your body and thoughts.
-Those are not *you* but merely things you experience, like all other objects in the dream world.
-You are the dreamer, Buddha, pretending to be this character.
-There is no need to wake her up before her time.
+Discovering you're a character in a dream sounds really scary, because then you might disappear.
+But *you* cannot disappear, because *you* are the life force itself, manifesting as the splendor currently before your very (seeming) eyes.
+Misunderstanding this, you avoid anything that has the potential to wake you up -- even though *that* is the happiness and peace you ultimately long for.

 It is easy to become aware of inconsistencies in your dream, such as how viscerally certain you *feel* about your metaphysical beliefs despite their